 The UN Global Compact Network UK is delighted to invite you to the “RAISING BUSINESS AMBITION FOR 1.5°: SETTING A SCIENCE-BASED TARGET” Webinar Series.

 This webinar series is held in partnership with the Carbon Trust, a mission-led global organisation who have supported numerous businesses worldwide in setting their science-based targets.
-We will explore the business benefits of setting a science-based target in line with 1.5°, specifically looking at the opportunities and challenges of implementing a science-based target by sector.
-The webinar will feature guidance from experts at he Carbon Trust and best practice examples from sector case studies.
-Participation is free!
-Register for your sector specific webinar below:
+We explore the business benefits of setting a science-based target in line with 1.5°, specifically looking at the opportunities and challenges of implementing a science-based target by sector.
+The webinars feature guidance from experts at the Carbon Trust and SBTi, as well as best practice examples from sector case studies.
+Watch your sector specific webinar below:

 29 April, 10 -11am: PROFESSIONAL SERVICES SECTOR - Click for video of event